Scout2012/The-Rust-Programming-Language/README.md

 # The Rust Book

-A repository tracking my progress of [The Rust Programming Language Book](https://doc.rust-lang.org/stable/book/).
+A repository tracking my progress of the projects/exercises defined in [The Rust Programming Language](https://doc.rust-lang.org/stable/book/) book.